Need some easy and fun teacher appreciation gift basket ideas?? Here’s a list of some of our favorite ways to spoil our teachers!

 - The Best Things about my Teacher Basket!
 I had each child fill out a form of questions about their teacher and to name one word that describes their teacher.
 I made a word art collage out of the words and cut it out of vinyl with my Cricut and put it on a shadow box frame.
 From the questions, I made a booklet of all the answers to present to the teacher.

 - Bring a flower day!
-Have each student bring a flower, preferably from their own garden, and hand to teacher at beginning of day.
+Have each student bring a flower, preferably from their own garden, and hand to the teacher at the beginning of the day.
 Have a decorated vase to put all flowers in to make a beautiful arrangement.
 You can also easily make an etched vase with their name!
-Click here for my tutorial!

 - Night Out Basket!
 A basket filled with movie ticket gift cards, restaurant gift cards, and babysitting gift card (if they have kids and you have a Kids drop off Camp in your area).